 - When in your camera mode, tapping the screen will adjust the brightness and color according to the area you select.
 Tap the sky, and the foreground will become darker.
 Tap the headlights of a car, and the scene will adjust the exposure for the headlight.
 This is your best best for getting an accurate picture.

-- Modern iPhones automatically have HDR (High Dynamic Range) enabled, but on some older models, you might have to turn it on manually.
+- Modern iPhones automatically have HDR (High Dynamic Range) enabled.
+On some older models, you might have to turn it on manually.

 - You can still use some help like a tripod or even attachable lenses to aid in multiple exposures

-You can open your RAW image, or HDEC if shot from an iPhone, in Camera Raw and check out the “White balance” panel here.
+You can open your RAW image in Camera Raw and check out the “White balance” panel here.

 Adjust as needed for the entire shot – not just the headlights.
 As you can see, the Z7 got the color right in camera.